hpiedcoq/Refine_RCS/README.md

 ﻿# Refine_RCS
-A recipe for OpenRefine, that allows you to collect opensource informations from french companies based on their RCS (National Registry) number (9 digits), their SIRET (14 digits) or their VAT number.
+A recipe for OpenRefine, that allows you to collect opensource informations on french companies based on their RCS (National Registry) number (9 digits), their SIRET (14 digits) or their VAT number.

 Simply create a new project in Openrefine, copy/paste a list of company numbers in Openrefine in the clipboard zone.